-Remember what I said about the hair helps to represent age and personality?
+Remember what I said about the hair helping to represent age and personality?
 Check it out.

 We've just added some side hair and left him bald on top.
 Amazing how it creates a totally different look, isn't it?
 Also notice that I took the same ear from Tommy, our beloved boy.
 That's the advantage of working on templates.
 That's the magic of cartoon!

 Hey!!!
 How did you do that so fast?
-Very simple ...
-Women have more delicate facial structures.
-Follow the step-by-step instructions below:
+Very simple...
+Women tend to have more delicate facial structures.
+Here's a female cartoon face drawing step-by-step guide:

 That's it.
-These are all changes you need to do.
+These are all the changes you need to make.
 Besides that, I took everything I could from Tommy, her brother.
 After all, they are siblings, right?

-When you start to feel more comfortable, you can slowly create some more "realistic" details to your characters.
+When you start to feel more comfortable, you can slowly create some more "realistic" details for your characters.
 Such as larger pupils...

-We are ready to add more emotions to our dear Lucy (yes, that's her name).
-Let's draw her after receiving the news that their school holidays have come to an end...
+When thinking about cartoon characters to draw, emotions and facial expressions should come to mind.
+We're now ready to add more emotions to our dear Lucy (yes, that's her name).
+Let's draw her after receiving the news that the school holidays have come to an end...

-Again we achieve something totally different just adding two things: The tears and the new shape of her mouth!
+Again, we achieve something totally different just by adding two things: the tears and the new shape of her mouth!
 Isn't it amazing?!

 Now let's get back to Tommy and ask him what he thinks about it:

-Notice that I've totally changed his expression just following the steps below:
+Notice that I've totally changed his expression just by following the steps below:

 And that's it!
 We got the expected result with just these few changes.
-Hair, ears, nose, chin and the circular shape of the eyes are the same!
+The hair, ears, nose, chin, and the circular shape of the eyes are the same!
 Simple as that!

 We will fit the face of both now: